katieburrito/JS-and-Other-Notes/09-data-structures/0903-short-circuiting-logical-assignment.md

 ## Short Circuiting and Logical Assignment

 ### 04/13/23
-- short circuit- if first value of OR statement is truthy, the first value is immediately returned, if first (or more) value is falsey, they last is returned even if its also falsey
+- short circuit- if first value of OR statement is truthy, the first value is immediately returned, if first (or more) value is falsey, the last is returned even if its also falsey
 ![alt](../images/09-data-structures/0903-short-circuiting-logical-assignment/2023-04-13-27a.png)

 - if multiple values, the first truthy value is returned and the rest go unevaluated- last value is returned if none are truthy